Language selection

 Bilateral relations

 Diplomatic relations were established on August 14, 1997.
-Canada enjoys a warm and positive relationship with the Republic of the Marshall Islands (RMI).
-Bilateral relations are cordial and enhanced by a shared membership in international organisations such as the United Nations, the Food and Agriculture Organization and the World Health Organization.
+Bilateral relations between Canada and the Republic of the Marshall Islands (RMI) are cordial and enhanced by a shared membership in international organisations such as the United Nations, the Food and Agriculture Organization and the World Health Organization.
 Canada and RMI share interests with respect to fisheries are both party to the United Nations Fish Stocks Agreement.
 Canada is also a Dialogue Partner of the Pacific Islands Forum to which the Republic of the Marshall Islands belongs.

 In the Marshall Islands, Canada is represented by the High Commission of Canada to Australia, in Canberra.
-The Marshall Islands is represented in Canada by an embassy in Washington, D.C., U.S.A.
+The Marshall Islands is represented in Canada by an ambassador located in Washington, D.C., U.S.A.
+About 10 people who live in Canada are born in Marshall Islands according to the 2021 Canadian census.

 Trade relations